e-alfred/ocdownloader/README.md

  `chmod +x SERVER/fallback.*`

+To enable Curl instead of Aria2 please go to Administrative Settings > Additional Settings (http(s)://yourserver/nextcloud/index.php/settings/admin/additional) and scroll down till ocDownloader options, now you can choice which downloader you want to use.

 If you have problems with Curl, the log files are saved to the /tmp folder on your server with these semicolon-seperated values:

 - The status